 For example, assume you start the year with family coverage and meet the family deductible of \$4,200 in June (\$1,000 in expenses for you, \$1,000 for your spouse and \$2,200 for your child).
 On July 12, your child turns 26 and is removed from your coverage.
-Since your child's expenses will no longer apply toward your deductible, and your and your spouse's eligible expenses are \$2,000, you and your spouse will need to incur and pay for an additional \$2,200 in eligible expenses will no longer apply toward your out-of-pocket maximum, you and your spouse will need to incur and pay for an additional \$5,350 in coinsurance toward the cost of eligible expenses to reach the plan's \$7,350 out-of-pocket maximum.
+Since your child's expenses will no longer apply toward your deductible, and your and your spouse's eligible expenses are \$2,000, you and your spouse will need to incur and pay for an additional \$2,200 in eligible expenses in order to meet your deductible.
+Likewise, since your child's expenses will no longer apply toward your out-of-pocket maximum, you and your spouse will need to incur and pay for an additional \$5,350 in coinsurance toward the cost of eligible expenses to reach the plan's \$7,350 out-of-pocket maximum.